 New Shaped Silicone Implants:

-Shaped breast implants have a rough textured surface to prevent rotation of the implant in to an abnormal position.
-This picture shows how a typical shaped breast implant looks like.
+Shaped breast implants have a rough-textured surface to prevent rotation of the implant into an abnormal position.
+This picture shows what a typically shaped breast implant looks like.
 They come in different heights and projections.

 - Patients who have had large implants in the past and do not wish to have large implants anymore and at the same time do not wish to have a breast lift with additional scars